budkaja/TF-SCORE/README.md

 | **G** |  696  |  467  |  149  |  7    |  1872 |  70   |  1987 |   848 |  251  |  81   |  289  |
 | **T** |  521  |  814  |  656  |  1936 |   53  |  1716 |   13  |   93  |  1339 |  1325 |  1053 |

-The row order is A, C, G, T and each column represents a specific location within the binding site. **Note that the row headers (A, C, G, T) and position headers (pos 1, pos 2, etc) are not included in the PWM file, only tab-delimited numbers should be used in the file.**
+The row order is A, C, G, T and each column represents a specific location within the TFs consensus binding site. **Note that the row headers (A, C, G, T) and position headers (pos 1, pos 2, etc) are not included in the PWM files, they are only used here for demonstration purposes.
+The file should only contain tab-delimited numbers.**

-4. A single JASPAR file that contains all of the human based PWM files can be filtered by a python program called MatrixFileSeparator.py that generates individual PWM files for all of the PWMs contained within the master file.
-These are then stored within a single directory.
+4. A single JASPAR file that contains all of the human based PWM files (JASPARhumanPWM.txt) can be filtered by a python program called MatrixFileSeparator.py to generate individual files for all of the PWMs contained within the master file.
+Once all of the individual PWM files are created, they should be stored within a single directory.

-Below is an example of how MatrixFileSeparator.py is used to convert the PWM file into separate PWM files:
+Below is an example of how MatrixFileSeparator.py is used to convert the master JASPAR PWM file into separate PWM files:

 ```
 python MatrixFileSeparator.py -f JASPARhumanPWM.txt
 ```

-5. A python program, KMERshort_LFSlong_9_2_15.py, based on the MOODS program is used to call binding sites for each PWM within the sequences of the provided fasta file.
+5. A python program, PWMsearch.py, based on the MOODS program is used to call binding sites for each PWM within the sequences of the provided fasta file.
 The output is reported in the following format:

 	chr10   15111077        15111088        GCCTGTGGGTA     p       7.799003
 	chr5    145428864       145428875       ATCTGTGGGTT     p       8.377261